Member Search

 The word or phrase "effected" refers to the date that legal process is delivered, sent or transmitted to a party.

 The word or phrase "completed" refers to the date that legal process is legally binding upon a party.
-This date may be the same as when legal process is personally delivered to a party, or when presumed by law to have been recieved by a party.
+This date may be the same as when legal process is personally delivered to a party, or when presumed by law to have been received by a party.

 2. Service of process or other papers for the purpose of acquiring jurisdiction over a person or property should be performed by a disinterested third party.